-Long-Term Equity Incentive Compensation
+2024 Long-Term Equity Incentive Compensation

-The Human Capital and Compensation Committee has approved grants to our NEOs of annual long-term equity incentive awards that place a strong emphasis on pay for performance.
-Annual LTIP awards were approved on March 2, 2022, with two-thirds of value allocated to performance-based PRSU awards and one-third to time-based RSU awards.
-The annual time-based RSU awards for all NEOs vest in equal annual installments over a three-year period.
-The performance period of the 2022-2024 Long Term Incentive Grant runs from 1/1/2022 through 12/31/2024.
+Grant of 2024-2026 RSUs and PRSUs.
+The Human Capital and Compensation Committee approved 2024 grants to our NEOs of annual long-term equity incentive awards that place a strong emphasis on pay for performance.
+Annual LTIP awards were approved on March 30, 2024, with two-thirds of value allocated to target performancebased PRSU awards and one-third to time-based RSU awards.
+The annual time-based RSU awards for all NEOs generally vest in equal annual installments over a three-year period.
+The performance period of the 2024-2026 Long Term Incentive Grant runs from 1/1/2024 through 12/31/2026.